-The symptoms of a concussion will usually go away within one week of the initial injury.
-You should anticipate that your child will likely be out of sports for about two weeks following a concussion.
-However, in some cases symptoms may last for several weeks, or even months.
+The symptoms of a concussion will usually go away within two weeks of the initial injury.
+However, in some cases, symptoms may last for several weeks, or even months.
 Symptoms such as headache, memory problems, poor concentration, and mood changes can interfere with school, work, and social interactions.
-The potential for such long-term symptoms indicates the need for careful management of all concussions.
+The potential for such long-term symptoms and disability underscores the need for careful management of all concussions.